community & Postsecondary partnerships...

 Cleveland Middle School has an active Parent Teacher Organization (PTO) that is invested in the academic achievement of the students, the school's culture, and climate.
 In addition to regular PTO meetings, the PTO president regularly meets with Dr. Laing to bring concerns and opportunities to the leadership of the school.

-COMMUNITY GRANT PROVIDERS & MUSEUM CENTER AT 5IVE POINTS
+COMMUNITY GRANT PROVIDERS & Programs with the MUSEUM CENTER AT 5IVE POINTS & chattanooga state community college

 "None of us, including me, ever do great things.
 But we can all do small things, with great love, and together we can do something wonderful."